mathematica-mpr/covid_risk_score/README.md

 ### Data
 This folder contains publicly available data on COVID-19 cases and deaths from USA facts as well as individual-level anonymous data from Nexoid's COVID-19 risk calculator.

+### exposure-map
+This folder contains code to compare the prevalence estimates fromm 19andMe against case counts reported by USAFacts.

 ### underreporting-over-time
 This folder contains code to produce estiamtes for underreporting factor over time.